Gusarich/jetton-migration/README.md

 ### Usage scenario: Admin

 1. Deploy new version of Jetton.
-2. Deploy `MigrationMaster` contract
+2. Deploy `MigrationMaster` contract.
 3. Mint **X** Jettons to the deployed `MigrationMaster` contract, where **X** is the total supply of Jettons in old minter.

 ### Usage scenario: User

 1. Deploy `MigrationHelper` contract.
-Storage:
-2. Transfer desired amount of Jettons to `MigrationHelper` contract
+2. Transfer desired amount of Jettons to `MigrationHelper` contract.
-3. Initiate the migration process by sending `initiate_migration` message to the `MigrationHelper` contract
+3. Initiate the migration process by sending `initiate_migration` message to the `MigrationHelper` contract.

 Point 3 is not neccessary and can be done by simply attaching `transfer_notification` on a Jetton transfer from Point 2